-- What are those related papers that you read before? - Compare with those related papers and re-exam their whys, whats and hows - What will you propose if you're solving the same "why"?
+- What are those related papers that you read before? - Compare with those related papers and re-exam their whys, whats and how's - Why different papers solving the same problems with different approaches? - Treating the idea presented in each paper as arguments rather than "absolute truth" - What will you propose if you're solving the same "why"?